espressif/esp-iot-bridge/README.md

 ### 6.1 Build the Project

-Navigate to the ``esp-bridge`` directory and run the following command:
+Navigate to the ``esp-iot-bridge`` directory and run the following command:

 ```
 $ idf.py menuconfig